-Explanatory: Many times, the County Emergency Management Directors and their staff are overwhelmed during an incident, requiring outside assistance to conduct assessments in a timely manner.
-Additionally, FEMA damage estimate standards fluctuate, making MEMA assistance critical in providing accurate data for possible federal declarations or activation of state assistance programs.
+Explanatory: Many times, the County Emergency Management Directors and their staff are overwhelmed during an incident, requiring outside assistance to conduct assessments in a timely manner to determine the next steps to assess if the disaster exceeds the county and state's capabilities.

-- Task (B.5.2.1): Determine if a State of Emergency has been issued by the Governor or an Administrative Order by the Executive Director in order to activate the two programs in the Temporary Housing Assistance Program (THAP). - Task (B.5.2.2): Document validations and photographs of damaged dwellings in CrisisTrack. - Task (B.5.2.3): Determine if the impacted resident qualifies for the Temporary Housing Assistance Program. - Task (B.5.2.4): Based on the validation process's results, determine whether the state will request federal assistance.
+- Task (B.5.2.1): Validate the initial damage assessments through on-site inspection to ensure accuracy and consistency. - Task (B.5.2.2): Document validations and update photographs and damage categories of the damaged dwellings in CrisisTrack. - Task (B.5.2.3): Based on the damage assessments validation results, determine if the impacted resident qualifies for the Temporary Housing Assistance Program. - Task (B.5.2.4): Based on the validation process's results, determine whether the state will request Joint Preliminary Damage Assessments from federal partners. - Task (B.5.2.5): Support federal grant determinations by ensuring accurate and complete information is available to support FEMA's Individuals and Households Program (IHP).